kabrap/hugo-personal-site/content/about/index.md

 ### Experience

 > Jun 2024 | *Present*
-**System Engineer**
+**Systems Engineer**
 *[Eli Lilly and Company](https://www.lilly.com/)* | *Indianapolis, IN*
 <br>

-I'm working as a System Engineer at Tech at Lilly, in the Manufacturing & Quality Global Quality Assurance Team.
+I'm working as a Systems Engineer at Tech at Lilly, in the Manufacturing & Quality Global Quality Assurance Team.
 My responsibilities include maintenance, improvement and administration of the TrackWise QMS instance used at Lilly.

 ---